-Karen Effinger, MD, MS, is Assistant Professor in the Department of Pediatrics at Emory University School of Medicine.
+Karen Effinger, MD, MS, is Associate Professor in the Department of Pediatrics at Emory University School of Medicine.
 A pediatric oncologist, Dr. Effinger specializes in the late effects of childhood cancer treatment.
 She works in the Survivorship Clinic in the Aflac Cancer and Blood Disorders Center at Children's Healthcare of Atlanta, which sees oncology and bone marrow transplant patients who have completed their treatment.

 Dr. Effinger is a member of the Cancer Prevention and Control research program at Winship Cancer Institute of Emory University.